 Yes.
-Blue Shield, Cigna, United Healthcare, Anthem, and Aetna policy holders can quite likely receive acupuncture at Evolution for only your co-pay (after meeting your deductible).
+I'm in-network with Cigna and United Healthcare, and Blue Shield, Anthem, and Aetna PPO policy holders can often receive acupuncture for only your co-pay (after meeting your deductible).
 Sometimes massage is covered as well.
-For all other insurance holders, we can find out what kind of reimbursement you might get for out-of-network provider visits.
+Regardless of which plan you have, I'm always happy to check on your coverage.

 Simply email the following information and my medical biller will investigate your benefits:

 -your name as it appears on your card

 -insurance company name and phone #